There are two ways to study Computer Science (CS) at UC Berkeley:

 Only one additional year (two semesters) beyond the bachelor's degree.

-Only available to Berkeley EECS and L&S CS undergraduates.
+Only available to Berkeley EECS and CDSS CS undergraduates.

 Participants in the program may serve as graduate student instructors (GSIs) with approval from their faculty research advisor and the Five-Year MS Committee.

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
-These programs have set requirements and are noted officially on the transcript in the memoranda section, but are not noted on diplomas.
+These programs have set requirements and are noted officially on the diploma and the awards section of the transcript.

 General Guidelines